-In cash settled CDS, the protection seller pays the protection buyer the difference between (i) the original principal amount of the reference obligation (or its fair market value on the date of the CDS) and (ii) the market value12 of the reference obligation after the credit event occurs.
+In cash settled CDS, the protection seller pays the protection buyer the difference between (i) the original principal amount of the reference obligation (or its fair market value on the date of the CDS) and (ii) the market value 12 of the reference obligation after the credit event occurs.
 Alternatively, the parties may stipulate the price by reference to a formula which estimates the actual amount recoverable by the protection buyer in connection with the reference obligation.

 Historically, a physically settled CDS was more common than a cash settled CDS13.
 The advantage of a physically settled CDS is that it does not necessitate the calculation of the value of the reference obligation after a credit event occurs - a time when the market for reference obligations may be distorted.
 However, the notional amount of CDSs for many reference obligations far exceeds the aggregate amount of reference obligations on issue.
-As a consequence, the market for reference obligations may be distorted CDSs struggle to obtain sufficient amounts of the reference obligations to satisfy their delivery obligation.
+As a consequence, the market for reference obligations may be distorted after a credit event, as protection buyers of physically settled CDSs struggle to obtain sufficient amounts of the reference obligations to satisfy their delivery obligation.